 One of the boarders was a man named Samuel K. Chester.
 Chester was an actor and associate of fellow actor John Wilkes Booth.
 Around the beginning of 1865, Booth came to 45 Grove Street to meet Chester at his home and try to persuade him to participate in a “conspiracy to take over the government” including kidnapping President Lincoln, and bring them to Richmond, Virginia.
 Booth was a strong supporter of the Confederate cause, and wildly opposed to Lincoln’s war to save the Union and his move to free the slaves.

-After Chester turned Booth down the offer to assist with the kidnapping of the President, Booth changed his plan to murdering the President.
+After Chester turned down Booth’s offer to assist with the kidnapping of the President, Booth changed his plan to murdering the President instead, which he could do without assistance.
 Had Chester either agreed to participate in the plan to kidnap the President, or reported Booth’s plot, Lincoln’s life might have been spared, and the course of history quite different.

 But he did neither.
 Just days after Lee’s surrender at Appamatox and the collapse of the Confederacy, Booth shot Lincoln as he watched a performance of ‘Our American Cousin’ at Ford’s Theater, shouting (by various accounts) “Sic semper tyrannis” (“Thus always to tyrants,” the state motto of Virginia) or “The South is avenged!” as he leaped from Lincoln’s box and onto the stage.
 He escaped, but after the largest manhunt in American history up to that time, he was shot and killed.
 Lincoln was replaced as President by Andrew Johnson, a Southern Democrat who was significantly more sympathetic to the Confederate cause than Lincoln, who refused to adopt or enforce many of the Republican party’s Reconstructionist programs granting rights to freed slaves.
 He was impeached in 1868, but fell just one vote short of being removed from office by the Senate.